 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 There are few things more frustrating than waking up to a bad hair day.
-Whether it’s out-of-control frizz, limp tresses, fried split ends, or other noticeable breakage, it’s just no fun to leave the house when your hair looks less than stellar.
+Whether it’s out-of-control frizz, limp hair, fried split ends, or other noticeable breakage, it’s just no fun to leave the house when your hair looks less than stellar.
 If your hair is rough and damaged enough that you’re suffering more bad hair days than good, a keratin treatment could be just the thing you need to get your locks in shape.
 Keratin can help smooth, strengthen, and straighten your hair so it’s softer, shinier, thicker, and more manageable.

 But there are a lot of keratin treatments on the market, and they’re not all the same.
 If you’re shopping for a keratin treatment, you may be wondering which type is right for your hair.